 Check-in with your team on a regular basis and be fully present in your conversations, so you can make genuine connections and better understand their point of view.
 Once you have checked in, be flexible in creating a schedule and culture that considers their needs and current demands they’re facing.

+Cut yourself some slack.
 Remember, you and your team are going through massive changes in a quick time frame, so don’t expect things to be perfect from the start.
 Focus on small changes to start, and you will build a stronger and more supportive work culture.

 Don’t forget to take care of yourself, too.
 We’re all in this together.